melonDS-emu/melonDS/README.md

  * 256KB: regular DS firmware
  * 512KB: iQue DS firmware

-DS BIOS dumps from a 3DS can be used with no compatibility issues.
-DSi BIOS dumps should be usable too, provided they were dumped properly.
+DS BIOS dumps from a DSi or 3DS can be used with no compatibility issues.
+DSi BIOS dumps (in DSi mode) are not compatible.
+Or maybe they are.
+I don't know.

 As for the rest, the interface should be pretty straightforward.
 If you have a question, don't hesitate to ask, though!